 - (1) Developing and sustaining foundational language skills: listening, speaking, discussion, and thinking--oral language.
 The student develops oral language through listening, speaking, and discussion.
-The student is expected to: - (A) listen actively, ask relevant questions to clarify information, and make pertinent comments; - (B) follow, restate, and give oral instructions that involve a series of related sequences of action; - (C) express an opinion supported by accurate information, employing eye contact, speaking rate, volume, enunciation, and the conventions of language to communicate ideas effectively; and - (D) work collaboratively with others to develop a plan of shared responsibilities. - (2) Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--beginning reading and writing.
+The student is expected to: - (A) listen actively to interpret verbal and non-verbal messages, ask relevant questions, and make pertinent comments; - (B) follow, restate, and give oral instructions that include multiple action steps; - (C) give an organized presentation employing eye contact, speaking rate, volume, enunciation, natural gestures, and conventions of language to communicate ideas effectively; and - (D) work collaboratively with others to develop a plan of shared responsibilities. - (2) Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--beginning reading and writing.
 The student develops word structure knowledge through phonological awareness, print concepts, phonics, and morphology to communicate, decode, and spell.
-The student is expected to: - (A) demonstrate and apply phonetic knowledge by: - (i) decoding palabras agudas, graves, esdrújulas, and sobreesdrújulas (words with the stress on the last, penultimate, and antepenultimate syllable and words with the stress on the syllable before the antepenultimate); - (ii) using orthographic rules to segment and combine syllables, including diphthongs and formal and accented hiatus; - (iii) decoding and differentiating the meaning of a word based on the diacritical accent; and - (iv) decoding words with prefixes and suffixes; - (B) demonstrate and apply spelling knowledge by: - (i) spelling palabras agudas and graves (words with the stress on the last and penultimate syllable) with an orthographic accent; - (ii) spelling palabras esdrújulas (words with the stress on the antepenultimate syllable) that have an orthographic accent; - (iii) spelling words with diphthongs and hiatus; and - (iv) marking accents appropriately when conjugating verbs in simple and imperfect past, perfect, conditional, and future tenses; and - (C) write legibly in cursive to complete assignments. - (3) Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--vocabulary.
+The student is expected to: - (A) demonstrate and apply phonetic knowledge by: - (i) decoding palabras agudas, graves, and esdrújulas (words with the stress on the antepenultimate, penultimate, and last syllable and words with the stress on the syllable before the antepenultimate); - (ii) using orthographic rules to segment and combine syllables, including diphthongs and formal and accented hiatus; - (iii) decoding and differentiating meaning of word based on the diacritical accent; and - (iv) decoding words with prefixes and suffixes; - (B) demonstrate and apply spelling knowledge by: - (i) spelling words with more advanced orthographic patterns and rules; - (ii) spelling palabras agudas, graves, and esdrújulas (words with the stress on the antepenultimate, penultimate, and last syllable) with a prosodic or orthographic accent; - (iii) spelling palabras sobresdrújulas (words with the stress on the syllable before the antepenultimate syllable) with a prosodic or orthographic accent; - (iv) spelling words with diphthongs and hiatus; and - (v) marking accents appropriately when conjugating verbs in simple and imperfect past, perfect, conditional, and future tenses; and - (C) write legibly in cursive. - (3) Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--vocabulary.
 The student uses newly acquired vocabulary expressively.
-The student is expected to: - (A) use print or digital resources to determine meaning, syllabication, and pronunciation: - (B) use context within and beyond a sentence to determine the relevant meaning of unfamiliar words or multiple-meaning words; - (C) identify the meaning of and use base words with affixes, including mono, sobre-, sub-, inter-, poli-, -able, -ante, -eza, -ancia, and -ura, and roots, including auto, bio, grafía, metro, fono, and tele;
+The student is expected to: - (A) use print or digital resources to determine meaning, syllabication, pronunciation, and word origin: - (B) use context within and beyond a sentence to determine the relevant meaning of unfamiliar words or multiple-meaning words; - (C) identify the meaning of and use base words with affixes, including trans-, super-, anti-, semi-, -logía, -ificar, -ismo, and -ista and roots, including audi,

-- (D) identify, use, and explain the meaning of idioms, homographs, and homophones such as abrasar/abrazar; and - (E) differentiate between and use homographs, homophones, and commonly confused terms such as porque/porqué/por qué/por que, sino/si no, and también/tan bien. - (4) Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--fluency.
+- crono, foto, geo, and terr; - (D) identify, use, and explain the meaning of idioms, adages, and puns; and - (E) differentiate between and use homographs, homophones, and commonly confused terms such as porque/porqué/por qué/por que, sino/si no, and también/tan bien. - (4) Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--fluency.
 The student reads grade-level text with fluency and comprehension.
 The student is expected to use appropriate fluency (rate, accuracy, and prosody) when reading grade-level text. - (5) Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--self-sustained reading.
-The student reads grade appropriate texts independently.
+The student reads grade-appropriate texts independently.
 The student is expected to self-select text and read independently for a sustained period of time.